floresbakker/OntoReSpec/README.md

 OntoReSpec is a RDF-based vocabulary to generate ReSpec specification documents for ontologies.

+# Status

+Unstable, no release yet.
+Work in progress.
+First working version planned for Q1 2024.

 # Background

 [ReSpec](https://respec.org/docs/) makes it easier to write technical documents.
 It was originally designed for writing W3C specifications, but now supports many output formats.